 Though a fearsome warrior, Robert lacks patience and calculative intellect.
 His reliance on brute force strength leads to his terrible political decisions, which plunge King’s Landing into chaos.
 Considered a fool by Varys and an ignorant, slow-witted brute by Cersei, he attracts the scorn of King’s Landing and the secret supporters of the Targaryens, who refer to him as the Usurper.

-Back in his early days, Robert used a Warhammer.
-It was so heavy that only a few people could lift it.
+Back in his early days, Robert used a Warhammer, and was regarded as a mighty warrior. his warhammer was so heavy that only a few people could lift it.
 With his hammer, he wore an antlered helmet, which gave him the demeanor of a god or demon.
 After inciting a rebellion against the throne, his hatred for the Targeryens grew.
 After Aery’s death, he refused to charge Tywin Lannister and Gregor Clegane for murdering Elia and her little children, Rhaenys and Aegon Targaryen.

 Robert Baratheon was born to Lord Steffon and Cassana Baratheon as the first-born son of the House Baratheon.
-His brother, Stannis, was born two years later.
-While in his teens, Robert’s youngest brother, Renly, was born.
+Robert had to younger brothers, His first younger brother, Stannis Baratheon, was born two years later.
+While in his teens, Robert’s youngest brother, Renly Baratheon, was born.
 While still young, he traveled to the Eyrie in the Vale of Arryn, where he got fostered by Lord Jon Arryn.
 At the Vale, he met Eddard Stark, who became like a brother to him.
 He got knighted at Storm’s End.
-On entering manhood, Robert shared most of his time between the Vale and Storm’s End.
-In 278 AC, he witnessed his father and mother’s ship get destroyed in a storm in Shipbreaker’s Bay.
+Upon entering manhood, Robert shared most of his time between the Vale and Storm’s End.
+In 278 AC, while standing on the walls of Storm’s End, he witnessed his parents’ ship get destroyed in a storm in Shipbreaker’s Bay.

-As Robert Baratheon’s relationship with Ned Stark grew, he took a liking to Lyanna, Ned’s sister.
+As Robert Baratheon’s relationship with Ned Stark grew, he took a liking to Lyanna Stark, Eddard’s sister.
 He got betrothed to her but already had a bastard daughter called Mya Stone.
-At the 281 AC tourney in Harrenhal, he partook in the melee, and Rhaegar Targaryen, the heir to the Iron Throne, won the joust.
-After winning, Rhaegar crowned Lyanna, the queen of love and beauty, over his wife, Elia.
-The following year, Rhaegar kidnapped Lyanna.
+At the 281 AC tourney in Harrenhal, he partook in the melee, and Prince of Dragonstone, Prince Rhaegar Targaryen, the heir to the Iron Throne, won the joust.
+After winning, Prince Rhaegar crowned Lyanna, the queen of love and beauty, over his wife, Elia.
+The following year, Rhaegar Targaryen kidnapped Lyanna Stark.

-Upon kidnapping his daughter, Lord Rickard Stark and his first son, Brandon, traveled to King’s Landing to demand justice.
-However, Aerys ordered them killed.
-After their murder, the Mad King requested the heads of Robert Baratheon and Eddard Stark from Jon Arryn; this led to Jon raising arms against the throne.
+Upon having his daughter kidnapped, Lord Rickard Stark and his first son, Brandon, travelled to King’s Landing to demand justice.
+However, King Aerys II Targaryen ordered them killed.
+After their murder, the Mad King (Aerys Targaryen) requested the heads of Robert Baratheon and Eddard Stark from Jon Arryn; this led to Jon raising arms against the throne.

 Leading a massive army, Connington chased after Robert into Stoney Sept, where he took refuge and got protected by the people.
 While hiding, Eddard and Jon Arryn’s rebel forces arrived, and a battle with Jon Connington ensued.
 Connington got defeated and almost got killed before escaping.